 When your body is criticised, rejected or shamed, it’s an absolute affront to that need for belonging.

 But How Did We Come to Believe this?

 The trouble is, we live in an appearance-obsessed culture.
 Wherever we look, both online and off-, we see (photoshopped) images of thin, young, white, flawless women, with curves only in the ‘right’ places.
 Most of us do not find ourselves represented in these images.

-What’s missing is body diversity: people of colour; the full range of body shapes – not just in terms of fatness or thinness – but also in terms of deformities, scarring, gender fluidity, height, skin conditions etc.
+What’s missing is body diversity: people of colour; the full range of body shapes – not just in terms of fatness or thinness – but also in terms of scarring, injuries, asymmetry, gender, height, skin conditions etc.

 Since my work is centred mainly on people with poor body image in relation to size, the rest of this blog will focus on that aspect.

 The mere-exposure effect is a psychological phenomenon whereby consistent exposure to something develops a preference for that thing.
 In other words, the more you see it, the more you prefer to see it.
 Did you know that in the US, 67% of women are ‘plus-size’ – yet only 2% of media images reflect that?
 If you fall into any of the other categories above (eg non-white, scarred, with deformities etc.) and you have a fat body, well – I don’t know what percentage of images in the media will represent your body, but I think I can safely bet it’ll be 0.0-something%.